sai-nayunipati/Google-Form-Tabulator/README.md

 ## Description

-I created this script when I was a secretary of my high school's chapter of the Spanish National Honor Society.
+I created this script when I was the secretary of my high school's chapter of the Spanish National Honor Society.
 My job included tracking members' volunteer hours and meeting attendance.
 I created this script to tabulate a users' response to a Google Form into a neat spreadsheet.

 ## Getting Started